tozny/terraform-provider-tozny/docs/resources/tozny_realm_identity.md

 This resource requires that the account username and password be supplied to the provider either via explicit provider settings or file based credentials.

 This resource currently only supports supplying a password for the user.
 This is saved to terraform state for use in other modules.
 The intent is this resource creates service users which are embedded in other providers and resources.
+You are also able to update an identities password using the resource.
 At this time, it is not suggested to create identities for end users with this resource.

 ## Example Usage

 ```hcl
 # Include the Tozny Terraform provider
 provider "tozny" {